Jet stream: Possible future power generation

 Scientists are investigating ways to harness the wind energy within the jet stream.
 According to one estimate of the potential wind energy in the jet stream, only one percent would be needed to meet the world's current energy needs.
-The required technology would reportedly take 10–20 years to develop.
+In the late 2000s it was estimated that the required technology would reportedly take 10–20 years to develop.

 There are two major but divergent scientific articles about jet stream power.
 Archer & Caldeira claim that the Earth's jet streams could generate a total power of 1700 terawatts (TW) and that the climatic impact of harnessing this amount would be negligible.
-However, Miller, Gans, & Kleidon claim that the jet streams could generate a total power of only 7.5 TW and that the climatic impact would be catastrophic.
+However, Miller, Gans, & Kleidon claim that the jet streams could generate a total power of only 7.5 TW and lacks the potential to make a significant contribution to renewable energy.

 Unpowered aerial attack

 Near the end of World War II, from late 1944 until early 1945, the Japanese Fu-Go balloon bomb, a type of fire balloon, was designed as a cheap weapon intended to make use of the jet stream over the Pacific Ocean to reach the west coast of Canada and the United States.
 Relatively ineffective as weapons, they were used in one of the few attacks on North America during World War II, causing six deaths and a small amount of damage.
-However, the Japanese were world leaders in biological weapons research at this time.
-The Japanese Imperial Army's Noborito Institute cultivated anthrax and plague Yersinia pestis; furthermore, it produced enough cowpox viruses to infect the entire United States.

-The deployment of these biological weapons on fire balloons was planned in 1944.

-Emperor Hirohito did not permit deployment of biological weapons on the basis of a report by President Staff Officer Umezu on 25 October 1944.
-Consequently, biological warfare using Fu-Go balloons was not implemented.
+American scientists studying the balloons thought the Japanese might be preparing a biological attack.

 Changes due to climate cycles

 Effects of ENSO

-El Niño-Southern Oscillation (ENSO) influences the average location of upper-level jet streams, and leads to cyclical variations in precipitation and temperature across North America, as well as affecting tropical cyclone development across the eastern Pacific and Atlantic basins.
+El Niño–Southern Oscillation (ENSO) influences the average location of upper-level jet streams, and leads to cyclical variations in precipitation and temperature across North America, as well as affecting tropical cyclone development across the eastern Pacific and Atlantic basins.
 Combined with the Pacific Decadal Oscillation, ENSO can also impact cold season rainfall in Europe.
 Changes in ENSO also change the location of the jet stream over South America, which partially affects precipitation distribution over the continent.